mjheitland/tfeksebs/README.md

 ```

-## Manual setup to mount EFS volume to EKS pods
+## Manual steps to mount EFS volume to EKS pods (pod "app1" is automatically writing logs to /data/out1.txt, pod "app2" is automatically writing logs to /data/out2.txt, every pod can see both files in /data)

 * deploy the Amazon EFS CSI Driver, run the following command:<br>
 [see "Add persistent storage to EKS"](https://aws.amazon.com/premiumsupport/knowledge-center/eks-persistent-storage/)